 The big question remains when will carbon capture become scalable and for how long would the business model have to be subsidized to survive.
 Aker Carbon Capture’s half-year financial statement shows that carbon capture cost would meet the effective carbon price in the next couple of years – a key strategic pillar that would improve the company’s economics.

-To reach the point of intersection, the world would need to invest a lot in new capacity.
-IEA projects that carbon capture and storage capacity would reach 310 million tons of CO2 per year by 2030, up from just 39 million tons in 2020.
-A new report also estimates that carbon capture and storage is forecasted to become a $6.13 billion market by 2027 with a compound annual growth rate (CAGR) of 19.2% as it was valued at $1.75 billion in 2019.
+To reach the point of intersection, the world would need to invest a lot in new capacities.
+IEA projects that carbon capture and storage capacity would reach 310 million metric tons of CO2 per year by 2030, up from just 39 million tons in 2020.
+A new report also estimates that carbon capture and storage is forecasted to become a $4.9 billion market by 2027, at a CAGR of 15.1% during the forecast period; it is expected to grow to $2.4 billion in 2022 and it was valued at $1.75 billion in 2019.

-Aker Carbon Capture is positioned in a business estimated to grow exponentially over the next few decades and as it also happens to be located in the country with the most extensive green energy investments, it seems like a decent stock to bet on.
+Aker Carbon Capture is positioned in a business estimated to grow exponentially over the next few decades and is also located in one of the countries with the most extensive green energy investments.

 Delta CleanTech Stock